biplabua/biplabua.github.io/_posts/2020-03-10-How-to-install-bioinformatic-softwares.markdown

 ```
 Above command will download two files with SRR6145788_1.fastq and SRR6145788_2.fastq in your current directory.

 This fastq file will not tell you anything about the sample information.
 You can use run selector to download information about the sample.
-Please nevigate around the SRA database, it will help you to understand how data are stored in SRA database.
+Please navigate around the SRA database, it will help you to understand how data are stored in SRA database.